hfoley/PrecisionLearning/01 Create Resources/readme.md

 7. Once you see approved in Synapse you can test the linked service connection.
 Select Linked Services (still in manage pane).
 In order to do so you'll need to enable a session with Azure IR.
 This does start some compute resources (more info at XX).
 After the IR is running you can hit Test connection on the

 ## Create pipeline & run
 As of now (3/1/21) there's an issue creating a pipeline via PowerShell that contains a mapping data flow.
 We'll create this manually for now and run the pipeline to process our raw files into parquet.
+I will automate thise when that's resolved in updates to Az.Synapse PowerShell modules.
 1. Open the Synapse workspace within Azure.
 You can then click the Open Synapse Studio or workspace url link.
 Open the manage pane (tool box on left side).
-2. We need to create a private endpoint to allow connectivity before we can interact with the ADLS storage.
-As of now (2/25) it seems unable to be done in Powershell so we'll do manually.
-Select Managed private endpoints.
-Select new.
+2. Navigate to Integrate pane.
+Select the + and select pipeline.
+Give it appropriate name.
+Tip: can click on properties in top right to move it out of the way.
-3. Select Azure Data Lake Storage Gen 2 option.
-Specify name appropriate for the endpoint.
-This essentially just allows Synapse to communicate with your storage.
-It will be name your prefix+"lake".
-Select the appropriate subscription and storage account.
-Hit create.
-In Synapse you'll see a "pending state".
+3. Expand Activities and select and drag to canvas to run a Data flow (Move & Transform section).
-4. In the Azure portal - navigate to your storage account.
-Select Networking withing Settings of your storage account (left side).
-Select on right side "Private endpoint connections".
+4. Select settings for data flow - expand Data flow and choose VitalSourceDF.
-5. You should see your pending endpoint.
-Select it and click Approve.
-You can add a description.
+5. After you've created and updated setting for the pipeline - hit publish to save your changes to Synapse.
-6. Back in Synapse Studio - you will see your endpoint approved but will take a few minutes (around 3-5 minutes in my experience).
+6. You can now run the pipeline to process the raw VitalSource gzipped json file.
+The pipeline will process any files beginning with the filename "Vital*" and process them into the vitalsource container.
-7. Once you see approved in Synapse you can test the linked service connection.
-Select Linked Services (still in manage pane).
-In order to do so you'll need to enable a session with Azure IR.
-This does start some compute resources (more info at XX).
-After the IR is running you can hit Test connection on the
+7. Navigate to container and verify a parquet file was created.